-For small business owners I think they provide a great savings account option without all the costs and unnecessary frills of full service traditional savings accounts.
-I still kept my checking account, but was able to move my surplus funds to the Capital One savings account a couple of days after opening it.
+For small business owners I think these type of accounts provide a great savings account option without all the costs and unnecessary frills of full service traditional savings accounts.
+I still kept my checking account, but was able to move my surplus funds to the savings account a couple of days after opening it.
 Both checking and savings accounts are linked electronically online (setup was easy and is part of the application process) and I can easily move money between the accounts.

 Here are the key things to consider when it comes to choosing a good Business Savings Account:

 If the bank starts asking for too much confidential information – like tax returns etc, then be a little but wary.
 All they need the documents are to validate your company’s legitimacy and proof of good standing.
 They are not giving you a loan (in fact by depositing money, you are giving them a loan) so should not require onerous amounts of documentation.

 With banks trying to sign-up new business customers all the time, you can invariably get a sign-up bonus when joining.
 Normally around quarterly tax time and year end is when I have seen the most promotions.
 These deals may be advertised, but if not just call up the bank and ask them what they can do for you.
 You would be surprised at what them may offer – particularly if you can show them a competitor offer.
 However like teaser rates, do not let promotional or sign-up bonus’ solely drive your account choice.
 Consider all the factors.